jnhoward/SU2LDM_public/README.md

 # Code Outline

-This code calculates the relic abundance of dark matter for the model contained in the paper.
+This code calculates the relic abundance of dark matter for the model assumed in the paper.
 It is set up to interface with the software package ULYSSES which gives an efficient method for scanning the parameter space with a pymultinest backend.
-See https://arxiv.org/abs/2007.09150 and https://github.com/earlyuniverse/ulysses.
+For more details on ULYSSES, see https://arxiv.org/abs/2007.09150 and https://github.com/earlyuniverse/ulysses.

 Below is a brief outline of the code; more thorough documentation will be added later.